- Vanguard vs. Fidelity: Who Are They?

 As an investor, I’m concerned with:

-Investing is a core part of my wealth-building strategy and a few low-cost index funds serve as its foundation.
+Investing is a core part of LMM’s wealth-building strategy and a few low-cost index funds are its foundation.

-I’m going to show you how these two brokerage firms stack up in terms of pricing, fees, and investment products.
-I will also show you a couple of things that make these companies unique.
+I will show you how these two brokerage firms stack up in terms of pricing, fees, and investment products.
+I will also show you some things that make these companies unique.

 We will also compare a lazy-four fund portfolio using only Vanguard funds in one example and only Fidelity funds in another – just for fun.
 How will they measure up?